 People are managing ever-increasing volumes of daily email messages.
-When they skim their lists of unopened emails they look at two things, who the emails are from and the email subject lines.
+When they triage their unopened emails they look at two things: who the emails are from and the email subject lines.
 If you are looking for customer feedback, survey subject lines play a huge part in response rates.

-Messages which are recognised as spammy, uninteresting or suspicious will be immediately consigned to the trash bin.
-Busy people do not want to waste their time opening and reading email messages that are not beneficial to them.
-The right email subject line makes all the difference.
+Messages which appear spammy, uninteresting or suspicious will be immediately consigned to the trash.
+So, when it comes to maximizing responses to your surveys, the right email subject lines make all the difference.

 Recipients won’t take part in your email surveys if they never open them.
-According to the Convince and Convert blog 35% of recipients will open an email based solely on the subject line.
+According to the Convince and Convert blog, 35% of recipients will open an email based solely on the subject line.

-Luckily there are lists of keywords which can trigger spam filters.
+Luckily there are lists of bad email subject line keywords you can consult.
 It’s worthwhile reviewing these terms when composing your email messages.
-For example, the following are just a few ‘red flag’ words.
+For example:

 - Free installation